thoughtbot/design-sprint/README.md

 #### [Phase de compréhension](1-Understand)

-The Understand phase develops a common understanding of the context within which we are working and all the elements in that context: the customer, their job to be done, and the business our client hopes to support by servicing the job to be done.
-We want to expose risky knowledge gaps and assumptions so we can make plans to reduce those risks and move forward with confidence.

 La phase "Comprendre" développe une compréhension commune du contexte dans lequel nous travaillons et de tous les éléments de ce contexte : le client,